-In 1992 he founded Collegium, a colloquy on faith and intellectual life.
-A consortium of 65 Catholic colleges and universities in the U.S. and Canada, Collegium sponsors highly regarded summer faculty development programs around the country.
-Since 2001, Collegium has been sponsored by the Association of Catholic Colleges and Universities, and Landy continues to serve as Collegium's executive director.
+For thirty years, Landy served as executive director of Collegium, a colloquy on faith and intellectual life, which he founded in 1992.
+A consortium of 57 Catholic colleges and universities in the U.S. and Canada, Collegium sponsors highly regarded summer faculty development programs around the country.
+Since 2001, Collegium has been sponsored by the Association of Catholic Colleges and Universities.

-Landy holds a Ph.D. in sociology from Boston University, an M.Div. from Weston School of Theology, an M.A. in international relations from the University of Chicago and a B.A. in history from Fairfield University.
+He holds a Ph.D. in sociology from Boston University, an M.Div. from Weston School of Theology, an M.A. in international relations from the University of Chicago, and a B.A. in history from Fairfield University.